Pocket trumpet: Famous players

 "Dirty" Walter A. Kibby II of the band Fishbone uses a pocket trumpet for all live shows and recordings.

-Onetime Elevator/French Toast drummer and former Fugazi roadie Jerry Busher plays a pocket trumpet on The Evens' song, "Competing With The Till", which is on The Evens' The Odds album.
+Onetime Elevator/French Toast drummer and former Fugazi roadie Jerry Busher plays a pocket trumpet on The Evens' song "Competing With The Till", which is on The Evens' The Odds album.

 New Orleans artist Shamarr Allen plays a Kanstul pocket trumpet with a raised bell in most performances.

+Donald Eugene Cherry, known professionally as Don Cherry, free jazz trumpeter, played on a F. Besson Meha pocket cornet.